MabbottLab/MEGneto/ConfigParams.md

               <summary>Method</summary>
               Where: Fcp_4_beamforming when setting up cf to prepare the T1 head model AND participant specific head models
               <br>
-              Meaning: Specifies what form the head model should be (e.g. single shell)
+              Meaning: Specifies what form the head model should be (e.g. "singleshell")
             </details>
           </li>
           <!--BEAMFORMING.HEADMODEL.UNITS-->